Understanding DSTs

 Timelines and Deadlines

-- Identification Period: 45 days from the sale of the relinquished property to identify potential replacement properties
+- Identification Period: You have exactly 45 calendar days from the date of sale of your relinquished property to formally identify potential replacement properties.

 The Role of Key Players

-- Qualified Intermediary (QI): Holds proceeds from the sale and facilitates the exchange
+- Qualified Intermediary (QI): A neutral, independent third party who holds the sale proceeds and facilitates the exchange in compliance with IRS safe harbor regulations.

-- CPA: Provides tax guidance to maximize deferral benefits
+- CPA: Your tax counsel, who provides critical guidance on tax structuring to maximize deferral benefits and ensure full compliance.

 Final Thoughts From Tim